baldm0mma/richard_mortimer/README.md

 ## Description

 This project is Rick and Morty fan app.
-With the announcement of R&M Season 4 coming this fall, there's a lot of excitement around it's hottly anticipated release.
+With the announcement of R&M Season 4 coming this fall, there's a lot of excitement around it's hotly anticipated release.
 This app is designed to be a endorsement piece; an attempt to keep up the excitement for the upcoming season.
 There's a bit of gamification, a bit of shameless plugging of Adult Swim, and a LOT of 80's computer styling.

 ## Project Successes